nikhxsh/learning/aws-certified-solution-architect-associate/README.md

    - Route 53 also a Registrar which manage reserved internet domain (Domain name != Registrar)

 ### Route 53 Q&A
-Q: You have purchased "mycoolcompany.com" on the AWS registrar and would like for it to point to `lb1-1234.us-east-2.elb.amazonaws.com` .
-What sort of Route 53 record is **NOT POSSIBLE** to set up for this?
+Q: You have purchased mycoolcompany.com on Amazon Route 53 Registrar and would like the domain to point to your Elastic Load Balancer my-elb-1234567890.us-west-2.elb.amazonaws.com.
+Which Route 53 Record type must you use here?
-> CNAME (The DNS protocol does not allow you to create a CNAME record for the top node of a DNS namespace (mycoolcompany.com), also known as the zone apex)
+> Alias

 Q: You have deployed a new Elastic Beanstalk environment and would like to direct 5% of your  production traffic to this new environment, in order to monitor for CloudWatch metrics and  ensuring no bugs exist.
 What type of Route 53 records allows you to do so?
 > Weighted  (Weighted allows you to redirect a part of the traffic based on a weight (hence a percentage).
 It's common to use to send a part of a traffic to a new application you're deploying

-Q: After updating a Route 53 record to point "myapp.mydomain.com" from an old Load Balancer to a new load balancer, it looks like the users are still not redirected to your new load balancer.
-You are wondering why...
+Q: You have updated a Route 53 Record's myapp.mydomain.com value to point to a new Elastic Load Balancer, but it looks like users are still redirected to the old ELB.
+What is a possible cause for this behavior?
 > Becuase of TTL (DNS records have a TTL (Time to Live) in order for clients to know for how long to caches these values and not overload the DNS with DNS requests.
 TTL should be set to strike a balance between how long the value should be cached vs how much pressure should go on the DNS.)

 Q: You want your users to get the best possible user experience and that means minimizing the response time from your servers to your users.
 Which routing policy will help?
 > Latency (Latency will evaluate the latency results and help your users get a DNS response that